 3. If you are a late bloomer, you may have to walk-on and earn a scholarship.
 I often see athletes who are on the verge of becoming great kickers.
 But it doesn’t happen early enough to warrant a scholarship offer.
 Colleges are looking for a complete package when they decide to offer a scholarship – strong leg with solid mechanics.
 Walking-on (being invited to join a team without getting athletic money) is a good way to get your foot in the door.
 Once you are on a team, if you outkick the other guys, you win a scholarship.
 One word of caution about walking on: do not go to a school that scholashipped a kicker out of your graduating class, or the class right before you.
 They will favor the scholarshipped kicker and it will not be a fair competition for the starting job.

 4. Every kicking coach has different strenghts and does things a bit differently.
 Unlike mega camps that see thousands of athletes, we see only about 500 athletes annually.
 This means that we do not have as many college prospects to offer to schools.
-But the positive side is that athletes who are good enough to kick in college find themselves ranked a lot higher on our short list that we send to college coaches.
-As an athlete, you should attend both mega camps, where you will get ranked nationally and see how you stack up against a large field of kickers; and smaller events like ours where you will get coached, advised, and accurately evaluated.
-We know all of our athlete very well and we make personal referrals to college coaches.
+But the positive side is that athletes who are good enough to kick in college find themselves on our short list of kickers that we send to college coaches.
+As an athlete, you should attend both mega camps, where you will see how you stack up against a large field of kickers; and smaller events like ours where you will get coached, advised, and accurately evaluated.
+We know all of our athletes very well and we make personal referrals to college coaches.

 Emails received from College Coaches

 We have been in contact with a few of your prospects and will be pursuing them further.